kujunda-seda/template-love-game/README.md

   - Copy items if needed
   - Create folder references

 2.2.
 (Optional, but desired) Change the name: File inspector (right sidebar) for project > Identity and Type > Name.
 Proceed with the renaming of the linked files and targets as well.
+(Xcode 16.2 crashed after the rename, but it was successful).

 2.3.
 (Optional, but desired) Change the `Version` in the project > Identity settings, e.g. `1.0` or `0.0.1`.
+You can also set **Display Name** and **Build** (will be automatically incrmented if not set).

 2.4  (Optional) Change the icon of the app by providing required images in Project > Images > iOS AppIcon (see Apple Guidelines for it).

 2.5.
 In the main screen top bar select `[name]-ios` target > Any iOS Device, run menu Product > Archive.
-Your app is now good to be distributed in TestFlight with **Distribute App**.
+Your app is now good to be distributed in TestFlight.

+2.6.
+For first time distribution you need to create an app in the https://appstoreconnect.apple.com/apps
+    - Apps > Hit `+` > New App
+    - Choose Platform, e.g. iOS
+    - Choose unique name (can't be the same app in the App Store, you can change it later)
+    - Choose language
+    - Select Bundle ID created before
+    - Enter SKU in your preferred format for the developer account
+    - Choose how other users can access the app

+2.7.
+Back to Xcode, open **Window** > **Organizer** > Select build > **Distribute App** > **App Store Connect**.
+You might get an warning about `Upload Symbols Failed` for certain frameworks (e.g. SDL3), but it doesn't prevent the app from the successful upload.
+You can create select a **Custom** > **App Store Connect** > **Upload** (wait) > Deselect **Upload your app's symbols** to skip the error.

+2.8.
+Wait until the app finished processing and assign Internal testing group.
+The build will be available in TestFlight.